makeabilitylab/physcomp/arduino/led-blink.md

 ![Screenshot of the Arduino IDE showing a new empty sketch](assets/images/ArduinoIDE_FreshSketch.png)

 ### Step 2: Set the pinMode for Pin 3
-Because the 14 digital I/O pins can used for either input or output, we need to specify that we want to use Pin 3 for *output*.
-We want the Arduino to output a 5V signal on Pin 3 to turn on our LED.
+Because the 14 digital I/O pins can used for either input or output, we need to specify that Pin 3 should be used for *output*.
+That is, we want the Arduino to **output** a 5V signal on Pin 3 to turn on our LED.
 We configure pins in the  `setup()` block and use the [`pinMode(int pin, int mode)`](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/) command, which takes in a pin as the first parameter and a mode (`INPUT` or `OUTPUT`) as the second.

 {% highlight C %}
 void setup() {